 Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 Spiritual bypassing can be really harmful.
-To ourselves and to others.
-So, if you're on your spiritual path, understanding spiritual bypassing is essential.
-Learn to recognise it in yourself and others to reduce harm on your spiritual journey.
+Both to ourselves and to others.
+So if you're on a spiritual path, understanding spiritual bypassing is essential.
+Learning to recognise it in yourself and others can help reduce harm on your spiritual journey.

 Spiritual bypassing is when someone uses spirituality to shield themselves from painful feelings and unresolved wounds.
 They use spiritual ideas or practices to avoid or escape facing the messy reality of being a human being with feelings and psychological needs.

-The spiritual path promises enlightenment and liberation.
+The spiritual path promises enlightenment, liberation, and spiritual awakening.
 Freedom from suffering, pain and trauma.
 Naturally, then, many wounded souls find themselves attracted to the spiritual path.

 But a spiritual life is not an escape from our traumas and shadows.
 It's not a magic wand.
 And it won't fix you or your psychological problems.